Gypsy, WV Demographics

 A map of Gypsy's Population by Race

-Of the 439 places in West Virginia, Gypsy is the 351st most populous.
+Gypsy is ranked the 373rd most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Gypsy was ranked the 351st most populous place in the 2020 Census.

 Gypsy's White Population